scimusmn/arduino-base/README.md

 Tested with Arduino UNO R3 @ 115200 baud, Adafruit Metro Mini @ 115200 baud, and Inland Pro-Mini @ 9600 baud.

+## Usage
 In this example code, data sent and received by the Arduino is formatted in a JSON-style format.

-## Usage
-To start communication with the Arduino, send a "{" character, less the quotes.
+To start communication with the Arduino, send a "{" character, without the quotes.

 All messages sent to the Arduino from the computer will be echoed back to the computer as verification that the message was correctly received.